6296 Donnelly Plaza

 The One Day method

-This potty training book includes details for how to set up an “exciting, stimulating, and very rewarding” learning process.
+This potty training book includes details on how to set up an “exciting, stimulating, and very rewarding” learning process.
 There are 12 very detailed “themes” for the potty party, ranging from a character theme to a farm theme to a red carpet theme.
 For each theme, there are specific instructions for decorations (party room and bathroom), drinks, activities, treats, toys, books, videos, presents, and prizes.
 Each theme also includes a shopping list.

 Ready, Set, Go! is a potty training book by Sarah Ockwell-Smith, the creator of Gentle Parenting.
 It aims to guide you and your child through learning to use the potty “without trauma, drama